rlue/.vim/README.md

 $ rm -rf ~/Downloads/vim
 ```

-(All the settings in the `config/` directory have been written to maximize compatibility with various versions of vim you may encounter which, for instance, may not have been compiled with clipboard support.)
+(All the settings in `vimrc` have been written to maximize compatibility with various versions of vim you may encounter which, for instance, may not have been compiled with clipboard support.)

 [modularity]: https://github.com/rlue/.vim/blob/4363cea2d762d895ee9e6b69acc2184fc0b9a597/README.md#modularity
 [romainl]: https://www.reddit.com/r/vim/comments/6hz4il/two_good_ideas_for_your_vim_config_building_in/dj2ule0/